Menu

 How long is the flight from the US to Greece?

-Direct flights from the East Coast (New York, Boston, Philadelphia, Atlanta) to Athens take 10 to 11 hours outbound and 11 to 12.5 hours returning due to headwinds.
-From Chicago and Dallas, add about 1 to 2 hours.
-From the West Coast with a connection, total travel time runs 15 to 18 hours depending on your layover.
+Direct flights from East Coast cities to Athens take 10-11 hours outbound and 11-12.5 hours returning.
+From Chicago and Dallas, add 1-2 hours.
+West Coast with connections takes 15-18 hours total.

 Are there direct flights from the US to Santorini or Mykonos?

-No. All nonstop US flights to Greece land in Athens International Airport.
-To reach the islands, you connect via a short domestic flight on Aegean Airlines or Sky Express (40 to 55 minutes) or take a ferry from the port of Piraeus.
-There are no current plans for direct US to island service.
+No. All nonstop US flights land in Athens.
+To reach islands, connect via domestic flight on Aegean Airlines (40-55 minutes) or take ferry from Piraeus port.
+No direct US-to-island service exists.

 What is the cheapest month to fly to Greece from the US?